plum-umd/wavelet/l0-type-system.md

-Note that every operator now takes an extra ghost permission argument `p1` (function calls take two: one for needed permissions, one for leftover permissions, see below), as well as returning an extra ghost permission `p2`.
+Note that every operator now takes an extra ghost permission argument `p1` (function calls take two: one for needed permissions, one for leftover permissions, see below), as well as having an extra ghost permission return `p2`.
 Also note that fences (`---`) are removed, as ordering is now enforced by data dependencies on ghost permissions.